Formal title: Revisions to the Supplier Hub Principle

 The P332 Proposer contends that the BSC when originally created was designed to support the Supplier Hub Principle and to this end is silent on the practice of ‘Customer Preferred Agents’ (CPAs).
 The ‘appointment’ of Agents by customers, outside of the Supplier Hub Principle, makes managing Agent performance and delivery of obligations within the BSC difficult, resulting in a reduction in a Supplier’s ability to manage performance against industry targets and risking non-delivery of specific obligations.

-The Assessment Consultation, which can be found in the Documents section of this webpage, was issued on 16 July 2021 for 15 Working Days, with responses invited by 5pm on 6 August 2021.
+The P332 Assessment Consultation was issued on 16 July 2021 for 15 Working Days, with responses invited by 5pm on 6 August 2021.
+The P332 Assessment Consultation and the Responses can be found in the Documents section of this webpage.

 The eleventh Workgroup meeting was held on 25 May 2021, to discuss the impact on the P332 solution of metering activities moving from the BSC to the Retail Energy Code (REC) from 1 September 2021.

 At its May 2021 meeting, the BSC Panel agreed to a three month extension to the Assessment Procedure.